May 19, 2011

 Lake View

-This post tells about how 'community areas' were established by academics on the behalf of the City of Chicago.
+This post is about how 'community areas' were established by academics on the behalf of the City of Chicago.
 Community Areas are fix entities adopted by the City of Chicago by 1930.
 Neighborhoods on the other hand are fluid areas that are located within the community itself.
-In order words, neighborhoods can come and go based on a real estate marketing idea of the day but community areas will always remain as part of the fabric of Chicago until the City Council votes for another version.
+In order words, neighborhoods can come and go based on a real estate marketing idea of the day but community areas will always remain as basic fabric of Chicago until the City Council votes for another version as it did in 1980.

 by MapBook Community Areas.pdf